 The consortium must be well balanced (no single participant or country is responsible for more than 75%) – Average of 3-4 participants from 2-3 different countries.
 Even if an organisation is based outside the member countries, it may be eligible to participate in a Eurostars project in addition to the minimum of two participants established in two different Euros.

-which organisations can receive funding,
+- which organisations can receive funding,

-which project activities can be funded and the funding rates and thresholds.
+- which project activities can be funded and the funding rates and thresholds.

 The upper limit for subcontracting by a company is 50% of its total eligible cost.